Mahmud Taymur

 Mahmud Taymur (16 June 1894–25 August 1973) was a fiction writer.
 He contributed to several publications.

 Biography

 He was born in Cairo on 16 June 1894. into a family famous for literature.
 His father, Ahmed Taymour (1871-1930) was a well-known writer, who was known for his broad interests in Arab heritage, and he was a researcher in the arts of Arabic language, literature and history.
 Ahmed Taymur left a great library, which is "Timurid", which is considered an ammunition for researchers to date in the Egyptian Books House, including the anecdotes of books and manuscripts.
-His brother Mohammed wrote the first short story in Arabic literature.
+His brother Muhammad Taymur wrote the first short story in Arabic literature.
 Mahmud Taymur was among the contributors of Al Katib Al Misri, a Cairo-based literary magazine which was launched in October 1945.